-I've been honoured to work on a solo album as well as other people's as a featured artist.
+I've been honoured to work on solo material as well as other people's as a featured artist.

 We don't need another Dido, because Dido does Dido really well.
 I believe in compromise, collaboration, co-creation, but not if it tips into losing yourself.
 This album was a hell of a journey, and a labour of love and learning.